Dundurrabin Public School Newsletter Term 3, Week 8, 2025

 2025 Learning Contributions - SAKG Fees

-Student invoices / Statement of Accounts are being sent home today with your child/ren.
-Thank you to those families that have already paid theirs.
+Student invoices / Statement of Accounts will be sent home again shortly with your child/ren.
+Thank you to our families that have already paid theirs.

 P&C News and Community News